 Emotional Triggers: Perhaps the most difficult types of triggers to recognize are emotional.
 Often this is because there is an underlying mental health issue or emotional problem you might not fully understand.
 As you strive to avoid emotional triggers, you will have to learn how to manage your emotions.
 Common emotional triggers are stress, anger, loneliness, exhaustion, depression, and fear.

 There some things you can do to help prevent relapse.
 Also, you can think of them as tools to protect yourself if you do start to slip.
 First, try to stay busy, but not too busy.
 Pick up a new hobby, take a walk, write in your journal, watch a movie, etc. Also, anger management or working with a therapist helps manage your emotional states.
 Self-care is vital.
 This includes eating right, exercise, and getting plenty of sleep.
 Always be alert.
 Don’t get overconfident.
 Letting your guard down can lead to relapse.
 Work on building up your confidence because being full of self-pity can also lead to relapse.
 You hear it all the time, ‘Take it one day at a time.’
-This simply means be patient and focus on what is happening to you at the moment.
+This simply means be client and focus on what is happening to you at the moment.

 Serenity Light Recovery’s addiction therapy programs and substance abuse treatments can see you or a loved one through addiction to recovery.
 We can provide you with the knowledge and tools you need to identify types of triggers, avoid relapse, and stay sober.
 Contact us at 855.658.6109 to learn more.